module M = struct let x = 42 end;;

 functions and operators, as we've seen before.
 You therefore never need

-to prefix any of the names it defines with Stdlib.
+to prefix any of the names it defines with Stdlib., though you

 could do so if you ever needed to unambiguously identify a name from it.